Scouting for All: The Inclusive Scouting Award / Scouting for All Rainbow Knot

-The Inclusive Scouting Award is also called the Rainbow Knot when distributed by Scouting for All, and expresses solidarity with Scouting For All's cause.
-It is an embroidered cloth patch that resembles the BSA's square knot insignia and is intended for wear above the left pocket of the uniform shirt.
-The emblem incorporates the purple and silver of the religious emblems knot and the colors of the Rainbow flag, representing both religious and sexual orientation discrimination and depicting the two issues as intertwined.
+The Inclusive Scouting Award, also called the Rainbow Knot was distributed by Scouting for All, and expressed solidarity with Scouting For All's cause.

+It is not an official BSA patch.
+It is embroidered on a tan cloth to mimic the BSA's square knot insignia and is intended to be worn above the left pocket of the uniform shirt alongside official BSA knots.
+It is designed to blend in with the official BSA knots.
+The square knot incorporates a purple and silver rope used on the BSA religious emblems knot and the other has the Rainbow flag.

 The knot was introduced in 2002 by the Inclusive Scouting Network (formerly the Coalitions for Inclusive Scouting) as the Inclusive Scouting Award, and later distributed by the now-defunct ScoutPride and Scouting for All.
-The knot is currently available through Scouts for Equality.
+The knot was later available through the now dissolved Scouts for Equality.